Enter the total stress and the strain acting on an object. The calculator will evaluate and display the young’s modulus of the material.

 - Next, determine the strain.

-Measure the total strain under the stress condition form step 1.
+Measure the total strain under the stress condition from step 1.

 - Finally, calculate the young’s modulus.